Constraining the coherence scale of the interstellar magnetic field using TeV gamma-ray observations of supernova remnants: Multi-frequency spectral modelling

 \section{Multi-frequency spectral modelling}

-To investigate the nature of the gamma-ray emission from both SNRs, we derive multi-wavelength spectra from radio to TeV gamma-rays.
+In order to improve the order of magnitude limits as presented in Sect.~\ref{sec:obs}, we derive multi-wavelength spectra from radio to TeV gamma-rays.
+This enables us to carefully investigate the nature of the gamma-ray emission from both SNRs.
 The data are then compared to a one-zone model in which the integrated particle populations (electrons and protons, denoted by subscripts $i = \lbrace \mathrm{e}, \mathrm{p} \rbrace$) are described by a power law with exponential cutoff of the form:

 where $f^{\rmn{1D}}(p_i)=4\pi\,p_i^2f^{\rmn{3D}}(p_i)$, $\alpha_i$ is the spectral index, $p_{i,\mathrm{cut}}$ is the cutoff momentum and $\beta_i$ describes the sharpness of the cutoff; with values reported in Table~\ref{table:Table 1}.